TOS CLI Reference

 • Status - always Enabled

-• Last backup data and time
+• Last backup date and time

 • Number of backups found that were produced from this policy